-Review monographs and “White Papers”
+Review monographs and white papers

-Systematic literature reviews and critical analyses of new drugs, therapeutic areas and competitive analyses
+Systematic literature reviews and critical analyses of new drugs, therapeutic areas, and competitive analyses

-What distinguishes Clinical Strategy Scientists at Cato Research from Others?
+What Distinguishes Clinical Strategy Scientists at Cato Research from Others?

 At Cato Research, all the clinical strategy scientists are involved with medical and regulatory writing.
-In addition, Cato Research has dedicated medical writers with experiences in preparing various different types of documents that have resulted in successful regulatory submissions.
+In addition, Cato Research has dedicated medical writers with experience in preparing various different types of documents that have resulted in successful regulatory submissions.

 Clinical trials are research studies that test how well new medical approaches work in humans.
-These biomedical and or behavioral research studies are designed to answer specific questions about new therapeutic products or procedures with the aim of generating safety and efficacy data, data used to support regulatory submissions and approvals across the globe.
+These biomedical and or behavioral research studies are designed to answer specific questions about new therapeutic products or procedures with the aim of generating safety and efficacy data, data used to support regulatory submissions, and approvals across the globe.
 Often expensive and complex, these trials represent some of the most significant value enhancements for pharmaceutical and biotech companies.
 Success relies on good clinical trial design and effective and efficient execution.
 Delays and failures are costly.
 They can significantly impede the availability of new and innovative products that may improve life for patients and their families.

 Cato Research provides expert clinical trial operations (CTO) services to the pharmaceutical and biotechnology industry.
 Our CTO staff are skilled in clinical trial management, clinical monitoring, expedited study start-up, patient recruitment, and the execution of study feasibility assessments.
 Cato Research prides itself in being able to skillfully execute the vital operational best practices needed to ensure that your trial is conducted according to your time, quality, and cost objectives.